We recruit wholetime and on-call firefighters across Hertfordshire throughout the year depending on demand and

 Before you apply

 - You must live in the Hertfordshire postcode area or one immediately adjoining it.
 Due to the high number of applications we receive, limiting them to this area helps us keep the recruitment process manageable.
 View the eligible postcode list (PDF 41kb) Opening a new window.

 - You should have the right to work in the UK.

 - You must not have any unspent criminal convictions.

-- Will need to have a minimum of GCSE A*-C grade in both English and Maths or equivalent.
+- You'll need a minimum of GCSE A*-C grade (grades 9-4) in both English and Maths or equivalent.
 In the UK the equivalent is Key Skills/Basic Skills or Adult Literacy and Numeracy Level 2.
+The role of a firefighter in increasingly technical, and it is important for firefighters to have these levels of education.

 - For further information please read the frequently asked questions (PDF 169kb) Opening a new window.

 Become a on-call firefighter

 On-call firefighters are men and women who respond to emergencies when they’re alerted by our fire control, who handle the 999 calls across Hertfordshire.

 Many give cover during weekdays, evenings and weekends.
 They usually have another job during the week too.